aws/eks-anywhere/docs/developer/best-practice.md

 ### Boolean parameters

-Boolean parameters are widely considered an antipattern.
+Boolean parameters are widely considered an anti-pattern.
 Context is hugely important when assessing a boolean parameter but in general they represent an on/off switch for behavior.
 The behavioral on/off switch creates hard to understand and maintain logic that often has poor re-use and is an indicator that a piece of code violates the SRP.

-Instead, consider structuring your code to have dynamically constructable behavior logic.
+Instead, consider structuring your code to have dynamically constructible behavior logic.
 This allows you to isolate booleans to construction logic, a distinct concern, and construct the behavior you require for your context.

 An example of code designed to be dynamically constructed may include the [decorator](https://refactoring.guru/design-patterns/decorator) pattern.
 It may use a [builder](https://refactoring.guru/design-patterns/builder) or an [abstract factory](https://refactoring.guru/design-patterns/abstract-factory) with a builder to construct the logic using boolean flag configuration read from CLI flags.
 There are many more combinations and, generally, you want to consider your problem space and design a piece of code that makes sense for your problem first.